WebexCC-SA/LAB-2334/docs/Lab1.md

-# LAB 1: - PROACTIVE JOURNEY
+# LAB 1: - Proactive Journeys

 ## About this lab